arturs-razmuss/ai-tests/README.md

 ## Deep dive
 ### CodiumAI
 CodiumAI has a free version for VS Code and JetBrains products.
-Not only does it generate tests, but provides code explanation, code improvement suggestions, and a chat feature. [[ref]](https://www.codium.ai/products/ide-plugin/)
+It not only generates tests but also provides code explanation, code improvement suggestions, and a chat feature. [[ref]](https://www.codium.ai/products/ide-plugin/)

-Here is how its main panel looks in action using a predefined prompt:
+Here's how its main panel looks in action using a predefined prompt:
 ![CodiumAI settings with predefined "Plain" custom prompts](screenshots/CodiumAI/defaultSettings.png)

-The main strength of CodiumAI is its approach to first generate Behaviours Coverage (test plan) in natural language and then convert them to tests.
+CodiumAI's main strength of CodiumAI is its approach of first generating Behaviours Coverage (test plan) in natural language and then converting them to tests.
-I like this approach since it hints to the developer about the value of test design and allows for early intervention without the burden of implementation details.
+I like this approach because it hints to the developer about the value of test design and allows for early intervention without the burden of implementation details.
 ![CodiumAI settings with predefined "Plain" custom prompts](screenshots/CodiumAI/behaviours.png)

-In addition, each generated test is previewed and can be further tweaked by additional prompts.
+Additionally, each generated test is previewed and can be further tweaked by additional prompts.
 ![CodiumAI settings with predefined "Plain" custom prompts](screenshots/CodiumAI/testPreview.png)

-To evaluate CodiumAI I used multiple strategies:
+I evaluated CodiumAI using multiple strategies:
-#### 1. Let CodiumAI generate tests without no custom instructions
+#### 1. Let CodiumAI generate tests without any custom instructions
 [ExchangeServiceCodiumPlainTest](src/test/java/com/arpc/aitests/ExchangeServiceCodiumPlainTest.java)

 After clicking the "Save to file" button for the 8 tests in the preview, CodiumAI generated a file without a package name and static imports missing.